MarcoWorms/learn.js/README.md

 ### What we didn't learn

-Here is a list of things that you might want to study in other to better understand javascript as a whole and wasn't in this guide:
+Here is a list of things that you might want to study in order to better understand javascript as a whole and wasn't in this guide:

 * [Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting)